Deicing

-Deicing is the process of removing snow, ice or frost from a surface.
-Anti-icing is the application of chemicals that not only deice but also remain on a surface and continue to delay the reformation of ice for a certain period of time, or prevent adhesion of ice to make mechanical removal easier.
+De-icing is the process of removing snow, ice or frost from a surface.
+Anti-icing is the application of chemicals that not only de-ice but also remain on a surface and continue to delay the reformation of ice for a certain period of time, or prevent adhesion of ice to make mechanical removal easier.

-Deicing can be accomplished by mechanical methods (scraping, pushing); through the application of heat; by use of dry or liquid chemicals designed to lower the freezing point of water (various salts or brines, alcohols, glycols); or by a combination of these different techniques.
+De-icing can be accomplished by mechanical methods (scraping, pushing); through the application of heat; by use of dry or liquid chemicals designed to lower the freezing point of water (various salts or brines, alcohols, glycols); or by a combination of these different techniques.

 Application areas

 Roadways

-In 2013, an estimated 14 million tons of salt were used for deicing roads in North America.
+In 2013, an estimated 14 million tons of salt were used for de-icing roads in North America.

-Deicing of roads has traditionally been done with salt, spread by snowplows or dump trucks designed to spread it, often mixed with sand and gravel, on slick roads.
+De-icing of roads has traditionally been done with salt, spread by snowplows or dump trucks designed to spread it, often mixed with sand and gravel, on slick roads.
 Sodium chloride (rock salt) is normally used, as it is inexpensive and readily available in large quantities.
 However, since salt water still freezes at -18 °C, it is of no help when the temperature falls below this point.
 It also has a tendency to cause corrosion, rusting the steel used in most vehicles and the rebar in concrete bridges.
 Depending on the concentration, it can be toxic to some plants and animals, and some urban areas have moved away from it as a result.
 More recent snowmelters use other salts, such as calcium chloride and magnesium chloride, which not only depress the freezing point of water to a much lower temperature, but also produce an exothermic reaction.
 They are somewhat safer for sidewalks, but excess should still be removed.